daniyal-h/smart-thermoelectric-cooler/docs/project-plan.md

 - Implement the slider and buttons for precise temperature control, including feedback (3 hours).

 ### User Story #2
-*As as user, I want to see temperature changes over time so I can verify cooling performance.*
+*As a user, I want to see temperature changes over time so I can verify cooling performance.*

 #### Dev Tasks:
 - Create and design the temperature trend screen (3 hours).